reagent-project/reagent/doc/InteropWithReact.md

 # Interop with React

-A little understanding of what reagent is doing really helps when trying to use React libraries and reagent together.
+A little understanding of what Reagent is doing really helps when trying to use React libraries and reagent together.

 ## Creating React Elements directly

 The `reagent.core/create-element` function simply calls React's `createElement` function (and therefore, it expects either a string representing an HTML element or a React Component).

 As an example, here are four ways to create the same element: